 Every private eye needs a cool ride to get them around.
-Gina Miyoko’s cool ride is Boris, the Harley.
+In THE ANTIQUITIES HUNTER, Gina Miyoko’s cool ride is Boris, the Harley.
 Boris is a Cherry Red, 1983 Super Glide II.

 Pretty, huh?
 Boris has been known to go through carburetors, so Gina keeps a spare on hand at all times and picks up refurbished ones whenever the opportunity arises.